FatahChan/Lit-UI-monorepo/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is an official starter Turborepo. with [Lit](https://lit.dev/) UI added as a package

+## Description

+This repo is demenstrating the use of web compoment using Lit in a monorepo

 ## Using this example